Shommon/tree33/README.md

 # tree33
-This code will prune tree33, a child node from the root that contains nearly all of the terminal nodes.
+This code will prune tree33 and perform ACCTRAN ACSR on all subtrees created.

+Tree33 is one of the first child nodes of the original tree's root, and contains the largest number of descendants.

 ## R and Python Version
     Python 3.10